lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 The model summary gives a lot of information, most of which I've cut to show the main fixed effects.
 With interactions we can't interpret using just one estimate as we would with no interactions.
 We must use the estimates from each of the interaction terms, which are the three estimates from this model.

-Interpreting interaction results can be quite difficult.
+Interpreting interaction results can be quite challenging.
 If you encounter interactions in your own modeling or want to learn more, check out Chapter 1 of the Statistical Modeling in R Part Two DataCamp course, which describes model interactions in great detail.

 ---